okuvshynov/vimqq/README.md

 - it can still add up over time;
 - project might be larger, and you still might want to include all of it
 - it might have a psychological effect of 'is it worth to ask this question'?
 It's better to not have to think about it at all
 - we can reasonably expect opus 3.5 to be significantly better and 5x more expensive compared to sonnet 3.5.
-Even if it would be much better for higher-level discussion and planning, it would become very important to be able to swicth to cheaper/local model in the middle of discussion and avoid O(n^2) cost for expensive model
+Even if it would be so much better for higher-level discussion and planning, that we'd prefer to use it over local alternative, it would become very important to be able to swicth to cheaper/local model in the middle of discussion and avoid O(n^2) cost for expensive model

 ## requirements